They say windows determine a home's character and can undoubtedly make a significant difference to the look and feel of any property.

 We cover some of the features you must consider when shopping around for new window installations.

 Windows these days come with a standardised energy rating or WER score.
-The WER score is a measure of the total energy flow through the window and, just like electrical goods, gives it a rating from A to G, with A the best and G the worst.
+The WER score measures the total energy flow through the window and, like electrical goods, gives it a rating from A to G, with A the best and G the worst.
 It replaces the old U-value and G-value ratings and applies to the whole window, both glass and frame.
 Replacement windows need a minimum WER rating of C, while windows for new properties usually require a B-C score.

-Installing windows is not really a job for the amateur; there are many pitfalls.
-Apart from planning considerations, the novice can be faced with everything from measurement difficulties to delays in delivery.
+Installing windows is not a job for the amateur; many pitfalls exist.
+Besides planning considerations, the novice can face everything from measurement difficulties to delivery delays.
 There is also the choice of window styles such as casement, sash or tilt and turn.
 This is covered in another article.

 If you hire a window installer to fit your windows, make sure they are FENSA registered like Select Windows Systems to ensure you have safe, secure and well-fitted windows.